-Section 4 – Treasurer.
+Section 5 – Treasurer.
 It shall be the duty of the treasurer to have custody of all funds,

 accounting for it to the club annually and at any other time upon demand by the board, and to perform other duties as pertains to the office of treasurer.
 Upon retirement from office, the treasurer shall turn over to the incoming treasurer or to the president all funds, books of accounts, or any other club property.
-It shall also be the duty of the treasurer to provide the board with monthly updates as to the status of the treasury
+It shall also be the duty of the treasurer to provide the board with monthly updates as to the status of the treasury.

+Section 6 – Sergeant-At-Arms.
+The duties of the sergeant-at-arms shall be to help keep order in all meetings, endeavor to assist with compliance with the club’s constitution and by-laws, and any other duties as may be prescribed by the president or the board.

 Article 5 Meetings